 D. Tony Sün

-In Fall 2024, I'm taking Computational Topology, Mathematical Logic, and Mathematics of Finance, while instructing the single-variable calculus session at Yeshiva; throughout the week I try to audit mathematics seminars at CUNY-Graduate Center.
+In Fall 2024 I took Computational Topology, Mathematical Logic (through audits at CUNY), and Mathematics of Finance courses, while instructing the single-variable calculus session at Yeshiva; throughout the week I sometimes looked at the mathematics seminars at CUNY-Graduate Center.

 In Summer 2024 I was studying a 2023 workshop on Structural Equation Modeling while taking Intro to American Politics and Legal and Ethical Environment of Business along with a few vacational and academic visits to the Science Museum of Long Island (Manhasset, N.Y.), downtown Princeton and University, N.J., University of Lynchburg and Liberty University [.png], VA, and the New England area [.png] respectively.
 Attended MAA's OPEN Math workshop on inclusive, active learning for the week of June 3rd as well as attending Team-Based Inquiry Learning for the week of June 24th.
 Scheduled to tentatively teach MAT 1412: Calculus I during the July semi-asynchronous session.
 From July to August I was also teaching/hosting a (homeschooling) course for adolescent literacy on dialogic reading, on an important category of texts which would help adolescent as well as adult/senior or second-language learners of English contextualize much conversationally, both in oral and written forms.